nobitaN0bi/midtermspringexam/README.md

 # midtermspringexam
-Leveraging fakestore.api made a springboot that serves as a proxy server for product and cart
+Leveraging fakestore.api made a springboot that serves as a proxy server for product and cart using mvc principle